 - If you don’t have a robot to clean your floors you will need an old fashioned broom, mop and some elbow grease to get your floors looking good.

-A Few More Clean House Tips to Keep You on Track
+A Few More Clean House Tips Busy Moms Swear By

-- If you need to do your cleaning all at once you could easily get this routine done in 30 minutes.
-Set a timer, turn on some good music and get goin!
-Get your family involved in the process and turn your cleaning session into a Family Fitness Challenge.
+If you need to do your cleaning all at once you could easily get this routine done in 30 minutes.

 So, there you have it mama – quick and simple clean house tips to keep your home looking mostly clean, most of the time.